From £1,695pp

 1 / 6

 The small town and palace of Gournia sits on a hillside on the northern coast of the island.
 Dating from around 1550-1450 BC, it’s one of the most complete excavations of a Minoan town – with the help of our guide, we’ll enjoy a glimpse into what life would have been like in a working town.
-Our next stop will be the rocky island of Spinalonga, a Venetian fortress that became a leper colony in the early 1900s.
+After lucnh at a local taverna, our next stop will be the rocky island of Spinalonga, a Venetian fortress that became a leper colony in the early 1900s.
 Just across the water is the upmarket resort of Elounda, where we’ll enjoy lunch.

 Armeni and Rethymno town